What Do Freight Forwarder Do?

 - Manufacturing resource planning MRP software

-What work experience do I need to become a Freight Forwarder?
+What education or degrees do I need to become a Freight Forwarder?

 More about our data sources and methodologies.